 Our Opening Hours

 The surgery opens at 9am and closes at 6pm.
-The surgery will close for lunch between 1-2pm.
-All consultations are by appointment.
+The surgery will be open throughout the day for enquiries, medication collection but all consultations are by appointment

 The aim of this is to minimise the stress that can occur in the waiting room for you and your pet.
 At Brannock we aim to provide you with an appointment that is convenient for you and appropriate for your animal’s health.

 We aim to see you as close to your appointment time as possible.
 Unfortunately emergencies do happen and are in nature unpredictable and this can cause delays.
 We aim to inform you fully of any problems or delays.

 In return we would appreciate at least 24hrs notice of any cancellations for consultations or surgery.

 Appointments set aside time exclusively for you and your pet and if this is missed this time is wasted and another patient is deprived of the opportunity to be examined and treated.

 On arrival at the surgery please report to reception.
 All animals should be suitably restrained on leads or in baskets to avoid accidental injuries or escapes !!!!